 Students arrange their own housing.
-Some stay with friends, family, faculty or elsewhere.
 NOBTS provides motel rooms for students at a substantial discount.
 Reservations are required and should be made well in advance.
-Contact the Providence Guest House at PGH@nobts.edu or call 504-944-4455.
+Contact the Providence Guest House at phdirector@nobts.edu or call 504-816-8178.
 In the case of special events, the Providence Guest House has a high occupancy.
 Be sure to reserve your rooms early.